 Reporting Unauthorized Credit Card Charges

-When you spot an unauthorized credit card charge on your account, give a call to your credit card issuer using the number on the back of your credit card.
+When you spot an unauthorized charge on your account, call your credit card issuer using the number on the back of your card.
 If you don’t have your credit card and you haven’t saved a copy of the phone number, use a recent billing statement or the card issuer’s website to find the correct number.

-Once you have the correct number for your credit card issuer, call to report the unauthorized credit card charges.
-They’ll typically cancel the compromised credit card account and reissue a new credit card with a new account number.
+Once you have the correct number for your credit card issuer, call to report the unauthorized charges.
+They’ll typically cancel the compromised account and reissue a new credit card with a new account number.

 To further ensure that your rights are protected, you should follow up with a dispute letter that explains the unauthorized credit card charges.
-Reference your phone call and include the name of the customer service representative you spoke with.
+Reference your phone call and include the name of the customer service representative with whom you spoke.

 Protect Your Rights